weswark/esphome-modular-lvgl-buttons/README.md

 ### Sunton `ESP32-8048s070` 7.0" 480px * 800px Smart Screen

 This is the largest and higest resolution screen avalible for a low cost.
 It has a very good touch screen and good dimmining ability.
-Very good for info display.
+Very good for info displays.